 The Australian Masters will be preceded by a two day coaching clinic 22-23 February.

-NB Sailsports are providing charter boats for both the Open & Youth (Fremantle) and the Masters Nationals (Westernport) events.
+NB Sailsports are providing charter boats for the Masters Nationals (Westernport) event.

-Secure your charter on the NB Sailsports web site on the links below;
+Secure your charter on the NB Sailsports web site on the link below;

 The venue for the 2022 Australian Laser Masters Championship will be Westernport Yacht Club, Victoria.